MoviePass is raising its price and cutting access to blockbusters

 Stock in its parent company, Helios and Matheson (HMNY), has dropped more than 99% since last fall.
 The company's market value has plunged from $8.8 billion to less than $1 million.

 The stock more than doubled on Tuesday after MoviePass announced the price increase, but it quickly gave up all of that gain.
-The stock was trading at 79 cents at midmorning.
+The stock closed down nearly 40%, at 50 cents per share.

 In a new "plan for profitability," the company also noted that cost-cutting has helped bring its cash-burning under control.
 It has been blowing through $20 million to $40 million each month, according to regulatory filings.